I was supposed to be alone for 2 weeks in the Arctic Circle this year, but oh well.

 After I was thrown back into the tent by a well-timed blast, things became even more exciting.
 The ever strengthening wind was keeping up a steady barrage against the walls of my tent, but then intermittent gusts also began in earnest.
 Above the general noise, I could hear them building in the pass to the north.
 A high whistling would start in the distance, moving closer and getting louder until it sounded like demons were screaming towards me.
 When they hit they came from all sides causing the tent to lift and then flatten on top of me as the vortex swirled around.
 When it passed and the noise outside the thin canvas dropped to a general roar, I lay waiting for the next one.
 It was exhilarating.

 After an hour of this, nerves frayed and yet still grinning like an idiot, I was increasingly worried that my tent poles would not survive much longer.
-The MSR Hubba Hubba NX is well know for being pretty much perfect for everything except for how it holds up in wind.
+The MSR Hubba Hubba NX is well known for being pretty much perfect for everything except for how it holds up in wind.
 By this point I had resigned myself to a sleepless night, because even without the extraordinary noise, lying in the dark watching your shelter and only means of defence against the elements flex and bend to near breaking point around you doesn’t exactly induce calm.

 The next time the demons came I sat up and braced my hand against one end of the crossbeam.
 The force of it was intense and not a little painful, but I damn near facepalmed when the lightbulb went off.
 I realised I could totally automate this process.
 I already had the means of adding more structural stability to my shelter: trekking poles!
 Honestly it’s a bit embarrassing that it took me so long to think of it.